traction-project/encoding-api/README.md

 The endpoint `/api/upload/raw` serves to upload files to the associated S3 bucket.
 The file should be submitted in the body of a `multipart/form-data` request under the key `file`.
-Also take note of the previously obtained token in the `Authorization` header.
+Also take note of the presence of the previously obtained token in the `Authorization` header.

     POST /api/upload/raw
     Authorization: Bearer [TOKEN]